Edwin5658/odin-recipes/README.md

 # odin-recipes
 This is a basic recipe website.

-The website consist of a main index page which will have links to a few recipes.
+The website consists of a main index page which will have links to a few recipes.